 Hell Baby – A horror farce with Rob Corddry, Keegan-Michael Key, Tom Lennon, Riki Lindhome, Michael Ian Black, Paul Sheer, basically every contestant from @midnight.
 Little more than a collection of skits strung together with your average haunted house/demonic baby story, the movie lives and dies on the shoulders of the comedians featured in it.
 Luckily I find most of them funny and I was entertained well enough by this exceedingly stupid movie.

-Halo: Nightfall – I’m a sucker for the video game Halo and its universe, so I watched this straight to streaming marketing tie in.
+Halo: Nightfall – I’m a sucker for the video game Halo and its universe, so I watched this straight to streaming marketing tie in, and they also promoted their website using a WordTree Amazon rank tracker to find out how effective what the marketing campaign.
 A rip off of Pitch Black, space soldiers and civilians race against a time limit on a dark planet while marking hard choices and turning on each other.
 Roughly the quality of a SyFy movie, it does a good job of cherry picking a few pieces of Halo lore and making them work within its meager budget.
 In the end it’s spectacularly…adequate?
 Serviceable?
 I guess?

 The Last Witch Hunter – Vin Diesel is a rogue demon witch hunter who used to have INCREDIBLE facial hair in his Viking days.
 What the movie lacks in originality it makes up for with charismatic performances and great visual design for the witches and their powers.
 Despite a character turn in the 11th hour that felt random and unnecessary, this was above average for the genre.
 I’d watch a sequel.